 Primitive Permaculture’s Spirituality

 Another very important part of Primitive Permaculture (although a more private one) is the spiritual aspect.
-Primitive people have (widely differing) animistic belief systems, that undoubtedly arise naturally when you have an open mind and heart, and spend enough time in Wild Nature.
+Primitive people have (widely differing) animistic belief systems, that undoubtedly arise naturally when you have an open mind and heart, and spend enough time in Wild Nature (or “undomesticated landscapes”).
 Their daily interactions with their environment are characterized and given depth and meaning by exchanges with spirits and animated parts of the landscape.

-Animism means seeing and respecting other beings and entities as persons, with all the concomitant attributes.
+Animism (an oversimplified umbrella term for a broad spectrum of beliefs and practices) means seeing and respecting other beings and entities as persons, with all the concomitant attributes.
 It means thanking life when taking it (e.g. when killing a fellow being), seeing yourself as part of a wider family of living beings, and knowing that you’re never alone.
-We won’t go into any details, since spirituality should be a (more or less) private concern (and nothing to go on missionizing about) and because there is no such thing as the one and only animism – everyone has to figure something out for themselves according to the land they inhabit.
+We won’t go into any details, since spirituality should be a (more or less) private concern (and nothing to go on missionizing about) and because there is no such thing as the one and only animism – everyone has to figure something out for themselves according to the land they inhabit (while at the same time being very, very careful with possible cultural appropriation!).

 Some examples for Primitive Permaculture Techniqes